 Since 1998, we have exchanged 31.9 million shares of common stock for debt and convertible securities.
 The exchanges were made based on the relative market value of the common stock and the debt and convertible securities at the time of the exchange.
 Also in 2004 and 2005, we sold 33.8 million shares of common stock to finance acquisitions.
 In 2006, we issued 6.5 million shares as part of the Stroud acquisition.
-In 2007, we sold 8.1 million shares of common stock to finance acquisitions, the larger number of common shares outstanding had a dilutive effect on our existing stockholders.
+In 2007, we sold 8.1 million shares of common stock to finance acquisitions.
+While the exchanges have reduced interest expense, preferred dividends and future repayment obligations, the larger number of common shares outstanding had a dilutive effect on our existing stockholders.
 Our ability to repurchase securities for cash is limited by our bank credit facility and our senior subordinated note agreements.
 In addition, we may issue additional shares of common stock, additional subordinated notes or other securities or debt convertible into common stock, to extend maturities or fund capital expenditures, including acquisitions.
 If we issue additional shares of our common stock in the future, it may have a dilutive effect on our current outstanding stockholders.